Wall-mounted solar public lighting

 Background

-During the apartheid era, the South African government installed high-mast lighting to light informal settlements at night.
-With support from local NGO ‘Social Justice Coalition’ (SJC), the Khayelitsha community’s grievances about the ineffectiveness of this lighting gained public attention in 2017.
-Inspired by this frustration, Stephanie Briers and Yael Borofsky from ETH Zurich’s Institute for Science, Technology and Policy began to explore wall-mounted lights as an alternative public lighting technology in the PJS informal settlement in Khayelitsha.
-PJS community leaders collaborated with the researchers, SJC, and a local lighting engineer Keyaam Du Toit of ‘Majru Investments’ to install wall-mounted public lights powered by solar energy.
+During the apartheid era, the South African government installed high-mast lighting to illuminate informal settlements at night.
+With support from the local NGO ‘Social Justice Coalition’ (SJC), the Khayelitsha community's grievances about the ineffectiveness of this lighting gained public attention in 2017.
+Inspired by this frustration, Stephanie Briers, a South African scholar in urbanist, conceptualized wall-mounted lights as an alternative public lighting technology to high-mast lighting.
+Together with Yael Borofsky, the researchers from ETH Zurich’s Institute for Science, Technology and Policy, began to explore this approach in the PJS informal settlement in Khayelitsha.
+PJS community leaders collaborated with the researchers, SJC, and local lighting engineer Keyaam Du Toit of ‘Majru Investments’ to install wall-mounted public lights powered by solar energy.
 The project aimed to collaboratively address community members' everyday concerns about safety and visibility at night, and to measure the impact of wall-mounted public lighting.
-This pilot project resulted in the installation of approximately 800 wall mounted night lights across the PJS settlement, the impact of which was assessed as part of two doctoral research projects at ETH Zurich.
+This pilot project resulted in the installation of approximately 800 wall-mounted night lights across the PJS settlement, the impact of which was assessed as part of two doctoral research projects at ETH Zurich.

 Approach